Letters from the Pale Light #1

 Dear Dhya,

-I remain here, 1,200 meters from you, but the craving to wander around your house has died.
-I understand now, from a woman's perspective, how irritating the gaze of a "useless boy" can be.
-I understand the weight of that disturbance, and I choose to never disturb you again.
+I remain here, 1,200 meters from you.
+The craving to wander around your house has died.
+I understand now, from a woman’s perspective, how irritating the gaze of a "useless boy" can be.
+I understand the weight of that disturbance.
+I choose to never disturb you again.

 I have found a home in my heart instead.
 In that world, we sit together on a sofa under a "White Night."
-I am silent, and you don’t need to know why.
+I am silent.
+You don’t need to know why.
 I found an intimacy in that quiet that reality cannot touch.
 I know you will not love me, and I know that I love you.
-Loving you is simply like a night watching the moon—it requires nothing back.
+Loving you is like a night watching the moon—it requires nothing in return.

-I live in my imagination because reality mends nothing, but imagination mends me.
-I am no longer a "poor guy" or a "superior" man; I am a human being breathing the night air to feel alive.
-Happiness is like the moment of a kiss—it wets the lips, but soon dries.
+I live in my imagination because reality mends nothing.
+I am no longer "poor" or "superior."
+I am a human being breathing the night air to feel alive.
+Happiness is the moment of a kiss—it wets the lips, then dries.

-I have died twice before; the rope still hangs in my room, but now you have made it flimsy.
+I have died twice before.
+The rope still hangs in my room, but you have made it flimsy.

 I am reading Dostoevsky and Camus to find out who I am not.
-I exist in a state of perplexity—am I Ravi, or am I someone else?
-By digging so deep, I often forget.
-But I won't stop breathing, because you are no longer just beside me; you are *in* me.
+I won't stop breathing, because you are no longer just beside me; you are in me.
 Pronouncing your name is enough for this fool.
-They say only fools fall in love, while the wise stay saintly.
-If so, let me be the fool.
+They say only fools fall in love while the wise stay saintly.
+Let me be the fool.
 I have moved away from the tyranny of the "others" who messed up my life.

 "Like a river flows, surely to the sea..."